Bell-Apps/Regressor/README.md

 Take the latest screenshots for comparison:

-`regressor snap --browser chrome --config config.json --remote`
+`regressor snap --browser chrome --config config.json --remote --subfolder folder`

 Set your latest screenshots as the baselines for future comparisons: